Looking for a short circular walk from Stow on the Wold?

 Distance: Approx. 3.5 miles

-Hills: yes of course, this is the Cotswolds after all – gradually downhill for the first 1.5 miles then gradually up for the next 1 before a flat finish.
+Hills: Gradual downhill for the first 1.5 miles, then gradually up again for the next 1 mile, before a flat finish

 Map: Ordnance Survey Explorer Map OL45 “The Cotswolds”